 When the due date falls on a Saturday, Sunday or legal holiday, the due date becomes the next business day.

-- The scheduled payment date the funds will be withdrawn from the bank account
+- The scheduled payment date the funds are be withdrawn from the bank account

 - The dollar amount of the payment